Garie Beach to Era Beach Coastal Walk

 Burning Palms Beach

-Burning Palms Beach is also the access point to Figure Eight Pools, but before going there, it’s essential to check the tides to make sure it’s safe to go there and that you can actually see the pools.
+Burning Palms Beach also provides access to the Figure Eight Pools.
+However, before heading there, it’s crucial to check the tides to ensure it’s safe and that the pools will be visible.

 Read more about the beaches of Royal National Park in our guide, including details on how best to access them.